 Season of Migration To The North Mohammad Omar Khalil

 This book is a place of encounter, a journey, and a dialogue between Tayeb Salih’s Season of Migration to the North,and Mohammad Omar Khalil’s etchings which pay tribute to this infamous literary work.

-Tayib Salih was born in Karmakol in the Northern Province of Sudan, he studied at the University of Khartoum before leaving for the University of London in England.
-For more than ten years, Salih wrote a weekly column for the London based Arabic language newspaper al Majalla in which he explored various literary themes.
+TAYEB SALIH (1929-2009) Born in Karmakol in the Northern Province of Sudan in 1929.
+He studied at the University of Khartoum before leaving for the University of London in England.
+For more than ten years, Salih wrote a weekly column for the London-based Arabic language newspaper al Majalla in which he explored various literary themes.
 He worked for the BBC’s Arabic Service and later spent the last 10 years of his working career with UNESCO in Paris where he held various posts and was UNESCO’s representative in the Arab States of the Persian Golf.
 After years of success as a diplomat and education advocate, Salih published Season of Migration to the North in 1969.
 The novel won immediate accolades from critics worldwide, and it remains his most famous book, alongside the novella The Wedding of Zein.
-His collected works, which include political essays, travel writing, and book reviews, are popular and widely available in Arabic.He died in 2009.
+His collected works, which include political essays, travel writing, and book reviews, are popular and widely available in Arabic.